Bad weather on the tops or flooded streams in the valleys can be serious obstacles.

 The Tararuas, quite close to Cook Strait, are subject sometimes to fierce and rapidly changing weather.
 If these conditions strike, be prepared to change your plans - the hills will be there next week, and safety is paramount.
 Be prepared to turn back.

 In these ranges, it is generally better to escape down a major spur rather than a stream.
-Even a small waterfall can be difficult and almost none are marked.
+Even a small waterfall can be difficult and almost none are marked on maps.
 Often you can move from the higher ridges to the comparative shelter of a main valley, though a sidestream may still block further progress.
-For example, Marchant Stream in the Tauherenikau, or the head of Totara Creek; both small streams; can prove uncrossable during heavy rain.
+For example, Marchant Stream in the Tauwharenīkau or the head of Totara Creek, both small streams, can prove uncrossable during heavy rain.
 Smaller streams fall quickly once the peak rainfall has passed.

 If you have been held up by the weather or loss of route, this is the time you will appreciate those few emergency supplies you carry in the bottom of the swag.
 When hungry or cold, your performance will be well below par.
 The grade of your trip will increase in bad weather.
 In particular, sidling through off-track territory will be very rough and quite hard.
 Your speed, or that of the slowest of your party, may drop to one-third or less!
 When you regain civilisation immediately inform friends of your safety, and also the police in case they have been alerted.